Liposome Characterisation and Analysis for Drug Delivery

 Liposome Drug Product Regulatory Analytical Characterisation Expertise

 We deliver regulatory compliant (GLP/cGMP) data from our pharmaceutical characterisation laboratory.
-Our scientists have experience in liposome drug analysis across a range of liposomal applications including encapsulation of small molecules or larger entities such as gene therapy delivery systems.
+Our scientists have experience in liposome drug analysis across a range of liposomal applications including encapsulation of small molecules or larger entities such as biologics (proteins, monoclonal antibodies) or gene therapy delivery systems.
 We have expertise in study design (e.g. stability studies and timepoint testing) and the development and validation of methods that are tailored to your liposome drug product characteristics.
-The data we generate can be used to help you establish drug product specifications, or in support of regulatory submissions such as INDs or to support on-going quality control.
+The data we generate can be used to help you establish drug product specifications, or in support of regulatory submissions such as INDs / NDAs / ANDAs or BLAs or to support your on-going quality control.